 Pizzotti begins her fourth season on the Blue Demon bench

 Blue Demons and Scarlet Knights will both wear pink in support of the Kay Yow Fund

 The Blue Demons adopt a Rogers Park Family

 The Blue Demons and Marquette tangle on Sunday, Feb.
 12 at 1:30 p.m. in Lincoln Park

 The DePaul women's basketball team traveled to France, Aug.
 11-22.

-Pizzotti is in her fifth season with the Blue Demons and serves as the Blue Demons' recruiting coordinator, while also assisting with the day-to-day operations of the basketball office.
+Pizzotti is in her fifth season with the Blue Demons and her second as the program’s associate head coach.
+She serves as the Blue Demons' recruiting coordinator, while also assisting with the day-to-day operations of the basketball office.